Teaching English in France: Living in France

 Housing

-Due to its high popularity, finding a place to live in France can be very expensive and time-consuming.
+Due to its high popularity, finding a place to live in France can be expensive and time consuming.
 Very rarely will an employer provide accommodations, so it is up to English teachers to find their own living quarters.
-In addition, landlords tend to avoid renting to tenants they have not met in person; therefore, one option may be to hire an apartment rental service, although it can become expensive.
-As is the case with many European countries, cost and availability of housing depends greatly on the location of the apartment.
-Accommodations within the main cities will be tough to find and expensive to rent whereas rural areas will be more affordable.
-It is best to consider the location of the school, along with transportation options, to ensure you find housing that is suitable to your needs.
-Most rental contracts are for at least one year; however, a tenant can leave whenever they want as long as they give sufficient notice (normally three months).
-When securing an apartment, most landlords will ask for a two-month deposit.
-It is also common for them to ask for additional guarantors (usually parents) if a tenant's salary is less than three times the monthly rent.
+In addition, landlords tend to avoid renting to tenants they have not met in person.
+One option may be to hire an apartment rental service, but be aware that this can often cost the equivalent of one month's rent.
+As is the case with many European countries, price and availability of housing depends greatly on the location of the apartment.
+Not surprisingly, accommodations within the main cities will be tough to find and expensive to rent, whereas rural areas will be more affordable.
+ESL teachers looking to choose the right apartment should consider the location of the school, along with transportation options, to ensure they will find housing that is suitable to their needs.
+Most rental contracts are for at least one year; however, tenants can terminate their lease at any time as long as they provide sufficient notice (normally three months).
+When securing an apartment, most landlords will require a two-month deposit, though this may or may not be in addition to the required security deposit (la caution).
+It is also common for a landlord to ask for additional guarantors (usually parents) if a tenant's salary is less than three times the monthly rent.

-In France, another important part of the rental contract is called 'un état des lieux' (initial and final inventory), which details the state of the rental and its contents when first moving in, as well as when leaving.
-Upon signing the agreement, the tenant must make sure that all damages and defects are noted in the inventory summary.
-Otherwise, they may be held responsible for them and lose part or all of a deposit.
+In France, another important part of the rental contract is called un état des lieux (initial and final inventory), which details the state of the rental and its contents when first moving in and when moving out.
+Upon signing the agreement, the tenant must ensure that all damages and defects are noted in the inventory summary.
+Otherwise, they may be held responsible for the cost of the repair and lose part or all of a security deposit.

 Airfare